aarongalbraith/flatiron-phase4-project/README.md

 ### Business Understanding

 Apple launched the iPad 2 on March 11, 2011, the same day that the 2011 SXSW Festival began in Austin, Texas.
-Apple also launched a pop-up store in Austin specifically to sell these and other products to the swell of crowds who attended the festival that year.
+Apple also launched a pop-up store in Austin specifically to sell these and other products to the swell of crowds who attended the culture and arts festival that year.

 Following the festival, Apple wished to gain insight into how its presence at the festival had been received.
 Tweets with the hashtag #sxsw were collected and labeled according to 1) what sentiment if any they expressed and 2) which if any tech brands or products (limited to Apple and Google) were mentioned.
 Apple wanted to know what it could learn not only from its own festival presence but also from Google's presence at the same festival.

-This kind of information can help Apple understand both how to improve on the success of this launch in the future and how to avoid mistakes they or Google may have committed at the festival.
+Analyzing these tweets can help Apple understand both how to improve on the success of this launch in the future and how to avoid mistakes they or Google may have committed at the festival.
 Apple can also benefit from a machine learning model that helps them distinguish positive tweets from non-positive tweets on a massive scale so that this analysis can continue.

 ### Data Understanding
 The data set included 9,092 tweets, all with the #sxsw hashtag.
 Each record had three features: